bytecodealliance/rustix/README.md

 important features for `rustix`.

-`rustix` has its own code for making direct syscalls, similar to the [`sc`] and [`scall`] crates, though `rustix` currently only supports direct syscalls on Linux on x86\_64, x86, aarch64, riscv64, and arm. `rustix` can use either the unstable Rust `asm!` macro or out-of-line `.s` files so it supports both Stable and Nightly Rust. `rustix`'s syscalls report errors using an optimized `Error` type, and `rustix` supports Linux's vDSO mechanism to optimize Linux `clock_gettime` on all architectures, and all Linux system calls on x86.
+`rustix` has its own code for making direct syscalls, similar to the [`sc`] and [`scall`] crates, though `rustix` can use either the unstable Rust `asm!` macro or out-of-line `.s` files so it supports both Stable and Nightly Rust.
+`rustix` can also use Linux's vDSO mechanism to optimize Linux `clock_gettime` on all architectures, and all Linux system calls on x86.
+And `rustix`'s syscalls report errors using an optimized `Error` type.

 `rustix`'s `*at` functions are similar to the [`openat`] crate, but `rustix` provides them as free functions rather than associated functions of a `Dir`